AtikahHaron/AtikahHaron/README.md

 - 👋 Hi, I’m Atikah and I aspire to be a data engineer
 - 🌱 I’m currently learning SQL, Python and Azure
-- 📫 You can reach me via email: atikahharon@gmail.com

 <!---
 AtikahHaron/AtikahHaron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.